Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Abstract

-The second class of codes are obtained by restricting evaluation points of an algebraic-geometric code to rational points from a subfield.
-Once again, the linear-algebraic approach to list decoding to pin down candidate messages to a ``periodic" subspace.
-We develop an alternate approach based on \emph{subspace designs} is used to pre-code messages and prune the subspace of candidate solutions.
-Together with the subsequent explicit constructions of subspace designs, this yields the \emph{first deterministic} construction of an algebraic code family of rate $R$ with efficient list decoding from $1-R-\eps$ fraction of errors over an {alphabet of constant size} $\exp(\tilde{O}(1/\eps^2))$.
-The list size is bounded by a very slowly growing function of the block length $N$; in particular, it is at most $O(\log^{(r)} N)$ (the $r$'th iterated logarithm) for any fixed integer $r$.
-The explicit construction avoids the shortcoming of the Monte Carlo sampling at the expense of a slightly worse list size.
+Using subspace designs instead for the pruning, our approach yields a deterministic construction of an algebraic code family of rate $R$ with efficient list decoding from $1-R-\eps$ fraction of errors over an {alphabet of constant size} $\exp(\tilde{O}(1/\eps^2))$.
+The list size bound is upper bounded by a very slowly growing function of the block length $N$; in particular, it is at most $O(\log^{(r)} N)$ (the $r$'th iterated logarithm) for any fixed integer $r$.
+The explicit construction avoids the shortcoming of the Monte Carlo sampling at the expense of a worse list size.

-\enlargethispage{1.3cm}
+\enlargethispage{2.5cm}